gurjarvikram/cypress-ui-automation/README.md

 #### Recording the Script from a Local System into Cypress Cloud

+- To record a single feature:
 ```sh
 npx cypress run --spec <relative path of the feature file> --record --key <record key>
 ```

+- To record entire test suites:
 ```sh
 npx cypress run --record --key <record key>
 ```